PuzzlePage

 1. Pick a difficulty — Easy (3-letter, 4-word chains), Medium (4-letter, 5-word chains), or Hard (4-letter, 7-word chains).

-2. Choose how many puzzles — up to 5 per batch with no signup; bigger batches after a one-time email confirmation.
+2. Choose how many puzzles — up to 5 per batch free; bigger batches after a one-time email confirmation.

 3. Pick a paper size — Letter, A4, or KDP-ready 6×9 / 7×10.